joelouthan/Theologicus/src/doctrine-christ-saves/index.md

 ## The Text

->1 Timothy 1:12–17 (CSB) I give thanks to Christ Jesus our Lord who has strengthened me, because he considered me faithful, appointing me to the ministry—even though I was formerly a blasphemer, a persecutor, and an arrogant man.
+>1 Timothy 1:12–17 I give thanks to Christ Jesus our Lord who has strengthened me, because he considered me faithful, appointing me to the ministry—even though I was formerly a blasphemer, a persecutor, and an arrogant man.
 But I received mercy because I acted out of ignorance in unbelief, and the grace of our Lord overflowed, along with the faith and love that are in Christ Jesus.
 This saying is trustworthy and deserving of full acceptance:
 >
 ><span class="bgyc">“Christ Jesus came into the world to save sinners” —and I am the worst of them.</span>
 >